uagaug/uagaug.github.io/_pages/drone-shots.md

 ## I love traveling with my DJI Mavic Pro.
 In 2019 I started my private pilot training.
 Here are some aerial photos taken from the Mavic, or a Cessna.

 ### 2020 Aug Los Angeles International Airport
 I passed my checkride and am now a private pilot!
 Took a friend of mine for an aerial tour of Los Angeles.
 We followed the Special Flight Rule near Santa Monica and passed right above LAX.
-Can you spot the jet that is about to land at Runway 24R?
+Can you spot the landing jet near Runway 24R?

 ![](/images/200810LAX.jpg){:width="800px"}